SAP/migration-tool-for-cloud-integration/README.md

 1. Install the SAP CAP SDK 'CDS-DK': `npm i -g @sap/cds-dk`
 2. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
 3. Navigate into the root project folder: `cd migration-tool-for-cloud-integration`
-4. Install this tool: `npm install`
+4. Install this tool: run `npm install && mbt build`
 5. Prepare/rebuild the SQLite database: `cds deploy --to sqlite`

 Now the tool is installed and can be started: